 3. The AUSF shall send a Nudm_UEAuthentication_Get Request to the UDM.

 4. The UDM shall subsequently send this transformed authentication vector AV' (RAND, AUTN, XRES, CK', IK') to the AUSF.
+The UDM/ARPF shall compute CK' and IK' from Anchor Function identifier.

-5. The AUSF shall send the EAP-Request/AKA'-Challenge message to the SEAF.
+5. The AUSF shall send the EAP-Request/AKA'-Challenge message to the Anchor Function.

-6. The SEAF shall transparently forward the EAP-Request/AKA'-Challenge message to the UE.
+6. The Anchor Function shall transparently forward the EAP-Request/AKA'-Challenge message to the UE.

 7. At receipt of the RAND and AUTN, the USIM shall verify AUTN and compute a response RES.
 The ME shall derive CK' and IK'.